spieseba/schwinger-trivializing-map/README.md

 physics-informed normalizing flow, serving as a *trivializing map*.
 The idea is to make the sampling distribution *trivial* to reduce autocorrelations and topological freezing near the continuum limit.

-All other scripts serve to establish baseline simulations (e.g. `hmc.py` is the plain-HMC baseline) or define the measured observables.
+All other scripts serve to establish baseline simulations (e.g. `hmc.py` is the plain-HMC baseline), run simulations, or define the measured observables.

 ## Running it